 A thing back then was to have a lot of small random ads in the back of computer magazines and in one of these was an ad for something called a BBS.
 Through many days of trial and error, and digging through old demo disks for the software, I finally connected.

-Unfortunately, this was roughly 1994~ and a lot of older BBS' had went their way (as I would learn much later), however, none of this stopped me from finding those beautiful textfiles.
-Textfiles filled with the most complex and foriegn words that I had ever seen.
+Unfortunately, this was roughly 1994~ and a lot of older BBS' had gone their way (as I would learn much later), however, none of this stopped me from finding those beautiful textfiles.
+Textfiles filled with the most complex and foreign words that I had ever seen.

-A few years later myself and a lost friend of mine got into the tail end of phreaking, was there at the advent of Wi-Fi and stumbling (never forget NetStumbler and Orinoco Gold cards) that soon came after.
+A few years later, a lost friend of mine and I got into the tail end of phreaking, was there at the advent of Wi-Fi and stumbling (never forget NetStumbler and Orinoco Gold cards) that soon came after.
 Growing up in the time period I did and watching technology evolve is not something I would trade for any other experience.

 Being able to live the life I do and call myself a Penetration Tester is a dream come true.
 To be able to sit down and poke and prod at something, trying to find a way in, trying to find a problem, there is nothing else that can reproduce that emotion.
 I have been fortunate enough to speak at a few different security conferences, including DEFCON.

 [typical] The ability to give back to this community for everything it has given me throughout my life gives me immense pride and purpose. [/typical]